-WordPress comes with many features including user management system and if you are dealing with number of users on your website, it is important to have a clear understanding of WordPress user roles and permissions.
+WordPress is an Open source platform comes with many handy features to give you the best experience for Custom WordPress Development .
+With all these features, WordPress has built-in privacy and security system.
+This includes a user management system and if you are dealing with several users on your website, it is important to have a clear understanding of WordPress user roles and permissions.
 This user management system defines what a user can or cannot do on your website.

-WordPress usually comes with five default user roles – Administrator, Editor, Author, Contributor, and Subscriber.
+WordPress usually comes with five default user roles, such as, Administrator, Editor, Author, Contributor, and Subscriber.

 Once you get familiar with each user role, you can easily assign and modify roles through the WordPress dashboard.

 Administrator, as the name suggests, holds the key to the WordPress website.
 They not only manage but also have every right to perform different tasks on the site using WP dashboard including modifying user roles, altering WP files, changing themes, adding plugins and much more.
 Administrator role is usually reticent for site owners and offers them full control over their websites.

 Editors usually have complete control over the content of the website.
 They can review, edit, modify and delete existing as well as new content.
 These users are given access to only content of the site.
 They don’t usually need access to themes, plugins, widgets and pages.
 Editors are also allowed to manage and moderate categories and comments on the site.
 Since the editor is a term related to content, they are the ones who can do anything only with the content.

 Authors like editors have access to the content of the website, and can modify, edit, delete and publish their own content only.
 They don’t have access to other author’s content, pages of the site and other site settings including themes and plugins.
 They can also upload or delete media files and moderate comments on their own published posts.